I scream! You scream! We all scream for ice cream! Is it weird that I also scream for coffee?

 According to Eater LA, coffee is the new cupcake.
 At the rate that coffee shops are opening all over the city, I’m sure many more people will scream for coffee with me.
 I’m counting down the days until Stumptown Coffee opens a store in Los Angeles.
 Until then, I will satisfy my coffee cravings with this frozen delight I have concocted.

 - 2 cups heavy cream

 - 6 large egg yolks

-In a large bowl, whisk together egg yolks.
-Add 1/4 cup sugar one tablespoon at a time.
-Once milk begins to bowl, lower heat.
+- In a large bowl, whisk together egg yolks.
+Add ¼ cup sugar one tablespoon at a time.
+Once milk begins to boil, lower heat.

-Stir over medium-low heat until mixture reaches nappe consistency, or 180 degrees F on a thermometer.
-Let it sit at 180-185 degrees F for 5 minutes to pasteurize mixture.
+- Stir over medium-low heat until mixture reaches nappe consistency, or 180°F on a thermometer.
+Let it sit at 180-185° F for 5 minutes to pasteurize mixture.
 Add espresso powder and vanilla.
 Stir until dissolved.